 - 1. The Career and College Promise Pathway requires the completion of a transfer pathway approved by the State Board of Community Colleges including transfer courses in English and mathematics and ACA 122 College Transfer Success. - 2.
 To be eligible for enrollment, a high school student must meet the following criteria: - a.
 Be a high school junior or senior; - b.
 Have unweighted GPA of 2.8 on high school courses; or - c.
 Demonstrate college readiness on an approved assessment or placement test (See attachment A for college readiness scores). - 3.
 To maintain eligibility for continued enrollment, a student must - a.
 Continue to make progress toward high school graduation, and - b.
 Maintain a 2.0 GPA in college coursework after completing two courses. - c.
 A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 4.
-A student may only enroll in one College Transfer Pathway and may not substitute courses in one program for courses in another - 5.
+Students who are successfully progressing towards high school graduation have access to the Collee Transfer Pathway for one year as a junior and one year as a senior. - 5.
+Colleges may request a graduation plan verifying what high school courses remain and the anticipated graduation date. - 6.
 A student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator.
 The college's chief academic officer or chief student development administrator shall approve a change in pathway based on verification provided by the student that the program change allows the student to meet their newly chosen career path.
-Verification could include (but is not limited to) a bachelor degree plan published by the university, a career pathway plan, career information published in the Occupational Outlook Handbook and/or information published in the North Carolina Career Cluster Guide, etc. - 6.
-With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student who completes a College Transfer Pathway, while still enrolled in high school, may continue to earn college transfer credits leading to the completion of the Associate in Arts, Science, Engineering, AGE-Nursing, or AFA-Visual Arts.
-The AA/AS/AE/AGE-Nursing/AFA-Visual Arts degree may not be awarded prior to high school graduation verification. - 7.
-With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student may concurrently enroll in: - a.
-One College Transfer Pathway and one Career Technical Education Pathway or - b.
-One College Transfer Pathway and one Workforce Continuing Education Pathway - 8.
-CCP students may not enroll in developmental courses. - 9.
-CCP students may enroll in supplemental courses.
+Verification could include (but is not limited to) a bachelor degree plan published by the university, a career pathway plan, career information published in the Occupational Outlook Handbook and/or information published in the North Carolina Career Cluster Guide, etc. - 7.
+With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student who completes a College Transfer Pathway, while still enrolled in high school, may continue to earn college transfer credits leading to the completion of the Associate in Arts, Associate in Arts in Teacher Preparation, Associate in Science, Associate in Science in Teacher Preparation, Associate in Engineering, AGE-Nursing, AFA-Music, AFA-Theater, or AFA-Visual Arts. - 8.
+A student who completes a transfer pathway and continues on (with the required permissions outlined above) will keep their P code until the student a) graduates from high school/exits CCP or b) completes the full associate degree while still enrolled in high school.